brianlane01/CharacterCreatorApp/README.md

 ● The attributes can be persuasion, melee skill, ranged skill, speed, etc

 https://app.asana.com/0/1205732155380717/1205732164314639
-the above link is a linl to the Asana group that has the TASks and point assignments
+The above link is a link to the Asana group that has the Tasks and point assignments.